bokwoon95/GetSeleniumAHK/README.md

 # GetSeleniumAHK

-Get_SeleniumAHK_64bit.exe is a self-contained binary that will install [Selenium Basic](http://florentbr.github.io/SeleniumBasic/) as well as downloading the latest [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) and placing chromedriver.exe inside
+Get_SeleniumAHK_64bit.exe is a self-contained binary that will install [Selenium Basic](http://florentbr.github.io/SeleniumBasic/) as well as download the latest [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) and place chromedriver.exe inside
 SeleniumBasic's install directory.
 The user does not need Autohotkey installed, thanks to Autohotkey's ability to compile into
 Windows binaries.